itsknk/compileon/README.md

 ## Usage
 First install the compilers required.
-1. For Java, install the JAVA SDK.
+1. For Java, install the <a href="https://www.oracle.com/in/java/technologies/javase-downloads.html"> JAVA SDK </a>.

 <h5>Without Input:</h5>